Search

 What’s Next With XAI?

-Among the different XAI methods out there, you need to choose based on your requirements for global or local explanations, data set size, computation resources available, etc. Global explanations might not capture the nuances of individual data points.
+Among the different XAI methods out there, you must decide based on your requirements for global or local explanations, data set size, legal requirements, regulatory requirements, computation resources available, etc. Global explanations might not capture the nuances of individual data points.

 Local explanations can be computationally expensive, especially for complex models.
 The trade-off is where your industry knowledge will help you!